Fear No Evil (1981 film): Plot

-During a gym class, one of Andrew's classmates, Mark, inexplicably suffers ruptured organs during a dodgeball game and dies.
+During a gym class, one of Andrew's classmates, Mark, is crushed against the bleachers by a thrown dodgeball and dies.
 Mark's girlfriend, Julie, is distraught, and shortly after begins having bizarre visions of Andrew raping her.
 She later hears voices calling her Gabrielle (a feminization of archangel Gabriel), and is directed to Margaret's home by the disembodied voice of Father Damon.
 Margaret appoints Julie her protégé to battle Andrew.

 On the night of a school dance, Andrew arrives at the castle estate and invokes Leviathan and Beelzebub, and summons the undead from grave sites on the property.
 At a local bar, Andrew's father drunkenly raves about his son being the devil before returning home and shooting his wife in the head.
 Simultaneously, a group from the school is showing an outdoor play retelling the life of Jesus.
 During the scene of the crucifixion, the actor onstage playing Jesus begins exhibiting real stigmata, causing the audience to flee in horror.

 On the island, a group of teenagers arrive to party after the dance, including Tony, his girlfriend Marie, Brenda, and others.
 After arriving at the castle, they are accosted by the undead.
 Marie is killed, and Tony and Brenda flee to an upstairs room, where Tony finds he has inexplicably developed breasts.
 Andrew enters the room and kisses him, after which Tony stabs himself to death to avoid getting raped.
 Andrew carries Brenda outside and lays her on an altar, where he stabs her to death.

 Margaret and Julie arrive on the scene, brandishing Father Damon's processional cross, which causes Andrew to recoil.
 Margaret forces Andrew to recite the Lord's Prayer, and he transforms into Mark, tricking Julie.
 Margaret intervenes, and he kills her by breaking her neck.
 Julie watches as Andrew transforms into Lucifer, but is able to defeat him with the power of Father Damon's crucifix.
 The spirits of Julie, Father Damon, and Margaret—the three archangels—coalesce, as Andrew is engulfed and destroyed in a beam of a light.

 Production

+Filming

+LaLoggia and his cousin, Charles LaLoggia, secured $25,000 from local investors in 1978 for their own production company, and later accrued a further $550,000 to begin production of the film.
 Fear No Evil was shot in LaLoggia's hometown of Rochester, New York, with some scenes in Webster and Heart Island, in the late summer and fall of 1979 under the working title of Mark of the Beast.
 Additional photography occurred in Thousand Islands.
+The historic Boldt Castle is featured in the film.
 Filming was impeded several times due to weather conditions, including snowfall during the shooting of the film's climactic sequence.